ryanennns/LCBOstats/README.md

   - `image_url` - the URL to a high resolution image of the product
   - `rating` - a floating point average rating, out of 5, given by LCBO.com customers
   - `reviews` - the number of reviews given that resulted in the above rating
-  - `out_of_stock` - a boolean representing whether the product is out of stock
+  - `out_of_stock` - a boolean representing whether the product is in stock
   - `description` - a long form description of the product, as found on LCBO.com

 ##### Example Response